wakebit/cycle-bridge/README.md

 }
 ```

-You can take DBAL, ORM and Transaction from the container.
+You can take DBAL, ORM and EntityManager from the container.
 Quick example of usage:

 ```php
 <?php